The Ultimate Guide to Pregnancy-Safe Skincare and Aesthetic Treatments

 3. Daily SPF is Non-Negotiable

-Melasma, also known as the "mask of pregnancy," is a common concern due to increased pigmentation.
+Melasma, often referred to as the "mask of pregnancy," is a common concern due to increased pigmentation.
 Protect your skin daily with a mineral sunscreen containing zinc oxide or titanium dioxide (SPF 30 or higher).

 4. Fight Acne Safely